*Subject to revalidation

 Level Four (Year 1)

-- Problems of Historical Interpretation: The English Revolution (15 credits)
+• Problems of Historical Interpretation: The English Revolution

 Level Five (Year 2)

-- Early Modern England: Literature, History, and Culture (30 credits)
+• Early Modern England: Literature, History, and Culture

-- Queenship in Britain: Gender, Politics, and Power (15 credits)
+• Queenship in Britain: Gender, Politics, and Power

-- Traditions and Modernities: British Society, Culture, and Politics, 1945 to the Present (15 credits)
+• Traditions and Modernities: British Society, Culture, and Politics since 1945

 Level 6 (Year 3)*

-- The Enemy Within: Class Conflict and the Media in Post War Britain (15 credits)
+• The Enemy Within: Class Conflict and the Media in Post War Britain

-- Mary I and Elizabeth I: Myth and Memory (15 credits)
+• Mary I and Elizabeth I: Myth and Memory

-* To be awarded an Honours degree, students must undertake a research project as part of their final year: either a year-long Independent Study (30 credits) or a semester-long Advanced Guided Study (15 credits).
-Only a selection of the listed Level 6 modules are offered each year.
+* To be awarded an Honours degree, students must undertake a research project as part of their final year: either a year-long Independent Study or a semester-long Advanced Guided Study.
 Offering varies from year to year and is subject to availability.

-Full-time students study four modules per semester: each semester comprises 12 weeks with supported assessment and there are 2 semesters each academic year.
+Full-time students study four modules per semester: each semester comprises 12 weeks plus an assessment period and there are 2 semesters each academic year.
 The degree is available by full or part-time study.
 Please contact for more information about the flexibility of part time study.

 Individual essay writing is the primary form of assessment across the programme, although students are assessed by a range of assignment forms including digital artefacts, group projects, presentations, primary source analyses, reflective reports, and take away tests.